Tijuana Donkey Show ™ - Visit Mexico

 7564mexican-donkey-show.jpg

 What is the Tijuana Donkey Show you ask?
-Your thinking "Hey, I've been to Tijuana", I love their Papas&Beer, "A Tijuana Donkey Show has got to involve Cute Little Donkeys, Happy little, funny speaking, Mexicans, and they put on a show right?"
+Your thinking "Hey, I've been to Tijuana", I love their Papas & Beer, "It has got to involve cute little donkeys, happy little funny speaking Mexicans, and they put on a show right?"
 Sort of like the Mexican version of Shrek?

 WRONG!

-So what is a Tijuana Donkey Show, you may be wondering?
-Unlike the Broadway musical of where the lead sings "Don't Cry for Me, Donkey Penis", the "authentico" version usually is held in a dirt floor bar or "discoteca" (a dance floor) where patrons are taxi-cabbed in, (The cabbies get a cut) and then are enticed to purchase large amounts of cerveza (beer) or gamble, while waiting for the "main event" of a beautiful, scantly clad Latina woman (not to mention handsomely paid) arousing a restrained donkey lying on it's back.
+So what is the Tijuana Donkey Show, you may be wondering?
+Unlike the Broadway musical of where the lead sings "Don't Cry for Me, Donkey Penis", the "authentico" version usually is held in a dirt floor bar or "discoteca" (a dance floor) where patrons are taxi-cabbed in, (the cabbies get a cut) and then are enticed to purchase large amounts of cerveza (beer) or gamble, while waiting for the main event of a beautiful, scantly clad Latina woman (not to mention handsomely paid) arousing a restrained donkey lying on its back.
 (Vegas has a similar scam with Celine Dion) It's not exactly Sesame Street on Ice, and is more along the lines of Debbie Does Dallas.
 Just replace the Dallas with a Donkey and you get the picture.

 Apparently the Donkey Show concept has existed in many different forms for at least 25 years.
-Various other forms of animals have been used in lieu of a donkey, but none of them has captured the American tourist's drunk imagination like the Original Donkey Show of Tijuana.
-In a town which has done so much to help America lose it's virginity, what a few chromosomes of difference between species, really?
+Various other forms of animals have been used in lieu of a donkey, but none of them has captured the American tourist's drunk imagination like the original Donkey Show of Tijuana.
+In a town which has done so much to help America lose its virginity, what are a few chromosomes of difference between species, really?

 tijuana_donkeys_show_bar.jpg